judge writing on paper

 Unique to most states, Pennsylvania has a relatively simple residency requirement law, which is used by the court to establish jurisdiction.
 That is, you or your spouse must have lived in the state for at least 6 months prior to filing.

-What grounds do I have to file for divorce?
+What grounds do I have when filing for divorce?

 Also uncommon to most states, Pennsylvania allows you the right to choose between fault and no-fault grounds to file for divorce.
 Commonly used and acceptable no-fault grounds in the state of Pennsylvania include the following: